danielkunin/Regularized-Linear-Autoencoders/README.md

 eigenvalues = np.sqrt(lamb / (1 - s**2))
 ```

 This may be accelerated on frameworks like TensorFlow using a host of math, hardware, sampling, and deep learning tricks, leveraging our topological and geometric understanding of the loss landscape.

-The simplest improvement is to constrain `W2 = W1.T` *a priori* (see Appendix A):
+For example, one can alternate between exact (convex) minimization with respect to W1 fixing W2 and then with respect to W2 fixing W1.
+One can also constrain `W2 = W1.T` *a priori* (see Appendix A):

 ```python
 XXt = X @ X.T